 - Higher education debts include the Higher Education Loan Program (HELP) and the Higher Education Contribution Scheme (HECS).

 - Medicare levy is paid at a flat rate of 2 per cent of your entire taxable income unless you are a low-income earner.
 Also, a Medicare levy surcharge is applicable if your income exceeds a certain threshold and you do not have private health insurance.
 The surcharge is calculated at the rate of 1–1.5 per cent of your income.

 - Tax paid during the year primarily consists of amounts paid under the Pay-As-You-Go (PAYG) system, including amounts withheld from your salary and wages by your employer, or (if you conduct your own business) tax instalments paid during the year.
-You A document that sets out what a person wants to happen to their money and other property after they die. receive a refund if you have paid more tax during the year than is required.
-You have to pay more tax when your tax Legal responsibility, enforced by civil or criminal courts. is greater than the tax instalments already forwarded to the ATO on your behalf.
+You will receive a refund if you have paid more tax during the year than is required.
+You have to pay more tax when your tax liability is greater than the tax instalments already forwarded to the ATO on your behalf.

 |Rate %||Income $||Rate %||Income $||Rate %||Income $|

 |Third bracket||37||90001–180000||37||120001–180000||See above||See above|